Maha among 3 states with highest deaths in road accidents:Govt | Business

 Thackeray further appealed to motorists to follow the''Niyam'' (rules) and maintain ''Sanyam'' (restraint) to keep''Yam'' (God of death) away.

 ''I have heard about a new technology which alertsdrivers if they fall asleep while driving due to fatigue.
-Iwould like to examine such vehicle, if available,'' the chiefmiknister said.
+Iwould like to examine such vehicle, if available,'' the chiefminister said.

 Thackeray said it was important to provide facilitiesto the public instead of only creating awareness.